arhp78/BioSignalProcessing/README.md

 # BioSignalProcessing
-## This repository includes all the assignments, the slides, and the final project of the BioSignal Processing graduate course.
+## This repository includes all the practical assignments and the slides of the BioSignal Processing graduate course.

 - [HW1](https://github.com/arhp78/BioSignalProcessing/tree/main/HW1_Prac): Basic concept of Signal Processing, Window filtering, Fourier Transform, Correlation, P300 extraction